Volevach/meta-iot2000/README.md

 For further details, see [BSP readme](meta-iot2000-bsp/README.md).

-meta-iot2000-example
+meta-iot2000-work
 --------------------

-This Yocto layer builds on top of meta-iot2000-bsp, providing an exemplary image with additional tools and services to exploit features of the IOT2000 conveniently.
+This Yocto layer builds on top of meta-iot2000-bsp, providing a testing image with additional tools and services to exploit features of the IOT2000 conveniently.

 This layer shall only be considered as a starting point for own developments.
 It is not configured to provide product-grade maturity and security.

-For further details, see [example image readme](meta-iot2000-example/README.md).
+For further details, see [example image readme](meta-iot2000-work/README.md).